Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Hardware Experiments

 In this section, we use an experimental case study to evaluate the performance of the proposed IBC-DMP RL method.
 A Rubik's cube-stacking case is used to demonstrate how to use an IBC-DMP agent to accomplish a general pick-and-place-based assembly task.
-The robot used in this study is a 6-DoF Kinova\textregistered~Gen$\,$3 manipulator with a two-finger Robotiq$^\circledR$ 2F-85 gripper and an Omnivision OV5640 on-gripper camera as shown in Fig.~\ref{fig:kinova_robot}.
-The robot is connected to a desktop workstation which is equipped with an AMD\textregistered~Ryzen9 3950X CPU and an Intel\textregistered~RTX3090 GPU.
-The operating system of the desktop is Ubuntu 18.04.
-The robot is controlled by the Kinova$^\circledR$ Kortex API written in Python~\cite{kinova_kortex}.
-Another RGB camera is deployed in the front of the robot to provide vision from the third-person point of view, as shown in Fig.~\ref{fig:robot_2}.
+The robot used in this study is a 6-DoF Kinova\textregistered~Gen$\,$3 manipulator as shown in Fig.~\ref{fig:kinova_robot}, equipped with a two-finger Robotiq$^\circledR$ 2F-85 gripper and an Omnivision OV5640 on-gripper camera.
+The robot is connected to a desktop workstation with an AMD\textregistered~Ryzen9 3950X CPU, an Intel\textregistered~RTX4090 GPU, and a Ubuntu 18.04 operating system.
+The robot is controlled by the Kinova$^\circledR$ Kortex Python API in https://github.com/Kinovarobotics/kortex.
+An RGB camera in front of the robot provides a third-person perspective, as shown in Fig.~\ref{fig:robot_2}.
+Footage of the hardware experiment is available at https://youtu.be/o9tD9N-rEOc?si=exzk3wDX4pJabSkM.